martinpihrt/OSPy-plugins/plugins/weather_based_water_level/README.md

 In addition, it is now able to protect plants against freezing during selected months.
 If weather data is temporarily unavailable, the plugin logs the problem and leaves the current water level adjustment unchanged.

+The plug-in includes a manifest declaring weather-network, irrigation-adjustment and freeze-protection access, uses the shared OSPy worker lifecycle, removes its callback, footer and adjustment during shutdown, and reports its latest calculation through the Diagnostics health interface.

 Plugin setup
 -----------
 * Check Use Automatic Water Level Adjustment: